 The Categorizing label is available to you while in Edit mode and it's located under the Additional Options section of your page.
-The label can be expanded to give you further options for assigning Branding, Types, Categories, and Tags to your content.
+The label can be expanded to give you further options for assigning Branding, Types, Categories, and Tags to your content depending on which page type you're working on.

-You can learn more details about customizing these areas through Taxonomy and terms.
+You can learn more details about customizing the terms used in these fields through Taxonomy and terms documentation.

 Branding

-By default, the title of your page is displayed at the top of the screen in a blue banner.
-This banner can have alternate branding style colors applied for visual pop or to infer a relationship to related information that shares the same branding color.
+By default, the title of your page is displayed at the top of the content with a slanted blue color wedge.
+This color bar can have alternate branding style colors applied for visual pop or to infer a relationship to related information that shares the same branding color.
+For this page specifically, a branding color named 'Arboretum' has been applied—a light teal colored bar as a demonstration of a branding color option.

-For a visual example of the colors included in our Branding selection, take a look at our PatternLab page under "Category Brand Colors".
+For a visual example of the colors included in our Branding selection, take a look at our PatternLab page under "Secondary Colors" located below the blue, gold, and black/white swatches.

 Types